 There were some earlier studies conducted on pupils, parents and coordinators that attempted to measure the impact of 'After-school Classes for Children' projects (e.g. SDRI, 2008; OERF, 2008, 2009).
 Some of these studies (for example the study conducted by SDRI, 2008) suggest some impacts of after-school activities on children as well as on adults who participated in the activities.
 Nonetheless, the designs of these studies are not rigorous enough and their focuses are only on the participating children, their parents, and adults, such as coordinators and volunteers, who are engaged in after-school activities.
 Thus, it can be argued that the effects of after-school classes have not been adequately investigated.
-It can also be pointed out that many of these studies are not even evidence-based.
+It can also be pointed out that many of these studies are based either on small sample surveys or individual case studies, and that some are not even evidence-based.
 Therefore, we have relatively little evidence of the effects and impacts that after-school programs have on children, their parents, school teachers, and the local communities in Japan.